 - Congestive heart failure

 - Uncontrolled hypertension

-About this idea that eating anti-inflammatory foods will help you to lose weight – it is true that obesity has been characterized as a state of low-grade systemic (body-wide) inflammation.
-It is also true that weight loss improves inflammation; in fact, losing just 5-10% of your body weight will cause a significant reduction in inflammatory markets.
-This does not in any way mean that eating anti-inflammatory foods will indefinitely cause weight loss; this is a gross misinterpretation of the research.
-There is some preliminary research that seems to suggest that inflammation of the gut may increase your risk of gaining weight.
+About this idea that eating anti-inflammatory foods will help you to lose weight – obesity has indeed been characterized as a state of low-grade systemic (body-wide) inflammation.
+It is also true that weight loss improves inflammation; in fact, losing just 5-10% of your body weight will significantly reduce inflammatory markers.
+This does not mean that eating anti-inflammatory foods will indefinitely cause weight loss; this is a gross misinterpretation of the research.
+There is some preliminary research suggesting that inflammation of the gut may increase your risk of gaining weight.
 What came first: the inflammation or the weight?
 Well, we know the weight came first, but does the reverse also hold true?
 Only time will tell.

-What do we really know about diet and inflammation?
-We know that there are certain aspects of an overall healthful diet that appear to quell the flames of inflammation.
-It’s not “one” food that you should eat during the day to prevent or treat inflammation; it is a meal pattern that is consumed long-term (not for a few days or until you feel better and/or lose weight).
-It is unlikely that any single food in isolation can cause or reduce inflammation; excepting individuals with true food allergies.
+What do we know about diet and inflammation?
+We know that certain aspects of an overall healthful diet appear to quell the flames of inflammation.
+It’s not “one” food that you should eat during the day to prevent or treat inflammation; it is a meal pattern that is consumed long-term (not for a few days or until you feel better or lose weight).
+It is unlikely that any single food in isolation can cause or reduce inflammation, excepting individuals with true food allergies.